pandey-ankit/helidon-mp/create-native-image/create-native-image.md

 ## Task 1: Create the Helidon MP application GraalVM native image

-1. To create a GraalVM Native image with the same application, run the following command in terminal, where you configured the maven and jdk.
+1. To create a GraalVM Native image with the same application, run the following command in the terminal, where you configured the maven and JDK.
     ```bash
     <copy>export USE_NATIVE_IMAGE_JAVA_PLATFORM_MODULE_SYSTEM=false
     mvn clean package -Pnative-image</copy>